Hockey Penalties List

 Minor penalties are smaller infractions that usually lead to a player spending two minutes in the penalty box.
 When a player goes to the penalty box, the team with the player serving the penalty will be down a man, also known as being shorthanded.
 For example, a player gets two minutes in the penalty box for tripping.
 That team now only has four players on the ice compared to the standard five players that the other team will have on the ice.
 When one team has more players on the ice at a given time due to a penalty, this is called a power play, and many goals in hockey result from power plays due to one team's player advantage.

 There is another key role in relation to minor penalties.
 If one team is serving a two-minute minor penalty, the player in the penalty will be released from the box early if the opposing team scores.
 This is a key difference between a minor penalty and a major or misconduct penalty.

 If a player gets injured due to a minor penalty, some referees will issue a double minor penalty, where the player serves a four-minute penalty, but those cases are rare.

 - Contact to the Head

 - Holding the Stick

-Some penalties are worse, and carried out in a malicious manner.
-These penalties will be assessed by the referee and usually result in a major penalty.
-As a result of a major penalty, a player will be required to sit inside of the penalty box for 5 minutes.
-Major penalties guarantee that the player who committed the offense will serve the required 5 minutes, no matter how many times the opposing team scores during the course of the power play.
-Major penalties are severe and coaches become furious when one is assessed.
+Some penalties are worse and may be committed with clear intent to injure.
+These violations will be assessed by the referee and usually result in a major penalty.
+As a result of a major penalty, a player will be required to sit inside of the penalty box for five minutes.
+Major penalties guarantee that the player who committed the offense will serve the required five minutes, no matter how many times the opposing team scores during the power play.
+Major penalties are severe, and coaches become furious when one is assessed.

 List of Major Penalties